 The Group's investment in Husky Midstream Limited Partnership ("HMLP") comprises oil pipelines, storage facilities and ancillary assets in Canada.
-Its results of operation and financial conditions may be dependent on the prices received for refined products and crude oil of Husky Energy Inc. (which has combined with Cenovus Energy Inc. ("Cenovus") on 1st January, 2021 and continues to operate as Cenovus).
+Its results of operation and financial conditions may be dependent on the prices received for refined products and crude oil of Cenovus Energy Inc. ("Cenovus").
 Lower prices over a prolonged period of time for crude oil could adversely affect the value and quantity of Cenovus's oil production.
 HMLP also has other customers apart from Cenovus and their demand for HMLP's services may depend on prices received for their refined products and crude oil.
 Prices for refined products and crude oil are based on local and global supply and demand as well as availability and costs of transportation.
-Supply and demand may be affected by a number of factors including, but not limited to, actions taken by the Organisation of the Petroleum Exporting Countries (OPEC), non-OPEC crude oil supply, social and political conditions in oil producing countries, the occurrence of natural disasters, general and specific economic conditions, technological developments, prevailing weather patterns and the availability of alternate sources of energy.
+Supply and demand may be affected by a number of factors including, but not limited to, actions taken by the Organisation of the Petroleum Exporting Countries (OPEC), non-OPEC crude oil supply, social and political conditions, technological developments, prevailing weather patterns and the availability of alternate sources of energy.
 Furthermore, HMLP is also susceptible to unforeseen pipeline releases at rivers or nature reserves.
 If the above events occurred or further occurred, it may adversely affect the Group's financial conditions and results of operations.